- Course Type: Undergraduate

 Advanced Entry ApplicationsRead the information about how to apply for Advanced Entry, then select the link below to apply.

 Geography is truly interdisciplinary as it spans a broad spectrum of the social, biological, informational and physical sciences.
-As the world becomes interconnected geographers are well placed to bring their understanding and skills to bear on social and environmental issues.
-An important attribute of geographers, and one that is highly regarded in the workplace, is their ability to combine multidisciplinary knowledge with a wide range of transferable skills, including critical thinking, report-writing, numeracy and IT-literacy.
-These can be applied to careers which directly incorporate a geographic dimension, such as environmental consultancy or urban planning, and to wider areas such as business and public service.
+As the world becomes interconnected, geographers are well placed to bring their understanding and skills to bear on social and environmental issues.

-The Junior Freshman (first year) Geography course aims to provide a solid grounding in physical geography, focusing on materials that are dealt with in greater depth in later years.
+The first (Junior Freshman) year Geography course aims to provide a solid grounding in physical geography, focusing on materials that are dealt with in greater depth in later years.

-All students take 'Geography 1021' which considers the following themes:
+Students can take ‘Geography 1024’ which considers the following themes:

 - Climate change